Magnesium for Cramps

 How can Magnesium Help Cramps?

 Magnesium plays an important role in making muscles move.
-It tells the neurons in your brain to both contract and expand muscles.
-Magnesium also helps fuel muscles by giving them sugar and taking away lactic acid when you exercise.
-If your magnesium levels are low, then you are much more likely to experience muscle cramps since they may not be fueled properly or are not getting the right signals from the brain to expand and contract.
+It tells the neurons in your brain to both contract and relax muscles.
+Magnesium also helps fuel muscles by giving them fuel and taking away lactic acid when you exercise.
+If your magnesium levels are low, then you are much more likely to experience muscle cramps since they may not be fueled properly or are not getting the right signals from the brain to contract and relax.
 In fact, muscle cramps are one of the most common signs of a magnesium deficiency.
 Your cramps could also be a sign of inflammation.
 If so, magnesium can help calm the inflammation and relieve pain.

 You may be deficient in magnesium if you are on diuretics, dehydrated or simply not eating the right foods.
 When this happens, it is important to increase your magnesium intake.
 You can do this by adding more magnesium rich foods to your diet or taking supplements.
 Supplements are usually safe to take but it’s always a good idea to check with your doctor in case there is any interference with other medications you take.
 Some magnesium supplements can also be hard on your stomach, so start with a dose lower than recommended and work your way up.

 No one wants to experience muscle cramps.
 Making sure you have plenty of magnesium in your body will help avoid this painful experience.
 Eat a diet full of magnesium rich foods and supplement when necessary.
-Your entire body will function better and you won’t have any more painful cramps waking you up at night.
+Your entire body will function better and you’ll be less likely have any more painful cramps waking you up at night.

 For more everything you need to know about magnesium and magnesium supplements, check out our comprehensive information page here.